maelgangloff/domain-watchdog/README.md

 ## Features

-### RDAP search

-The latest version of the WHOIS protocol was standardized in 2004 by RFC 3912.[^1] This protocol allows anyone to retrieve key information concerning a domain name, an IP address, or an entity registered with a registry.

-ICANN launched a global vote in 2023 to propose replacing the WHOIS protocol with RDAP.
-As a result, registries and registrars will no longer be required to support WHOIS from 2025 (*WHOIS Sunset Date*).[^2]

-Domain Watchdog uses the RDAP protocol, which will soon be the new standard for retrieving information concerning domain names.

 ### Auto-purchase domain

 A connector is a way to order a domain name.
 It is important to mention that this project does not act as a payment